rchillyard/Flog/README.md

 If you choose to use a different logger function, you may need to change these dependencies.

+## Footnotes
+* (1) At present, this mechanism is not truly referentially transparent.
+  In the future, we may provide an actor mechanism to allow for pure functional logging which is RT.
+* (2) "assigned to x:" I don't mean to suggest assignment in the classic sense any more than I mean that "variables" are mutable.
+  The construct "val x = expr" means that _x_ and (the evaluated) _expr_ mean the same in the remainder of the current scope.

 # Version
 1.0.4 Provides a more functional way of setting an explicit logger or disabling logging.